IPv6: Extension headers

 The IPv6 packet header has a minimum size of 40 octets (320 bits).
-Options are implemented as extensions.
+Options are implemented as extension headers.
 This provides the opportunity to extend the protocol in the future without affecting the core packet structure.
-However, RFC 7872 notes that some network operators drop IPv6 packets with extension headers when they traverse transit autonomous systems.
+However, notes that some network operators drop IPv6 packets with extension headers when they traverse their autonomous system.
+This is also evidenced by sampling data collected by APNIC Labs, showing that around 5% of fragmented IPv6 traffic samples, requiring the use of extension headers, are dropped.

 Jumbograms

 IPv4 limits packets to 65,535 (2^{16} − 1) octets of payload.
 An IPv6 node can optionally handle packets over this limit, referred to as jumbograms, which can be as large as 4,294,967,295 (2^{32} − 1) octets.
 The use of jumbograms may improve performance over high-MTU links.
 The use of jumbograms is indicated by the Jumbo Payload Option extension header.